Benzos Addiction, Withdrawal & Treatment

 - Midazolam (Versed) is used for sedation during medical procedures that don’t require general anesthesia, to relieve anxiety in intensive care, and before anesthesia.

-- Clonazepam (Klonopin), clorazepate (Tranxene), and diazepam (Valium) can be utilized as anticonvulsant medication, to treat fits in seizure disorders, like epilepsy.
+- Benzodiazepines such as Clonazepam (Klonopin), clorazepate (Tranxene), and diazepam (Valium) can be utilized as anticonvulsant medication, to treat fits in seizure disorders, like epilepsy.